kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 ## 🏢 **What Business is Amazon In?
 (Quick Overview)**

 Amazon is a formidable company that, even after 25+ years, is constantly innovating and pushing the online e-commerce and recently also physical retail business ahead.
-As Jeff Bezos, Amazon founder, and CEO, often says in his interviews, one of the original names how to name Amazon was [relentless.com.](http://relentless.com){:target=" _blank"}
+As Jeff Bezos, Amazon founder, and CEO, often says in his interviews, one of the original ideas how to name Amazon was [relentless.com.](http://relentless.com){:target=" _blank"}

 They then chose the more appropriate name, "Amazon.com."
 But looking back, we can now see that although the company was not named "relentless," it was and still is relentless in the way it operates.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yKDo7maRwnk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+&nbsp;
 So what business is Amazon in, and what it actually does?

-What is important to realize is that even though Amazon started as an online bookstore and later as an online "everything" that sells directly to customers,  this business model is history.
+What is important to realize is that even though Amazon started as an online bookstore and later as an online "everything" store that sells directly to customers,  this business model is history.

 Currently, nearly [60% of physical product sales](https://docs.house.gov/meetings/JU/JU05/20200729/110883/HHRG-116-JU05-Wstate-BezosJ-20200729.pdf){:target=" _blank"} on Amazon are items sold by other third party businesses, not Amazon itself.